5 Benefits of Eating Apples

 3. Apples help keep your teeth healthy

-Eating this fruit regularly has remarkable benefits for your dental health.
+Eating this fruit regularly has some benefits for your dental health.

-Because chewing on this fruit produces saliva, their consumption controls bacteria growth that could lead to cavities.
+Because chewing on this fruit produces saliva, their consumption controls bacterial growth that could lead to cavities.

 While an apple on its own can’t replace good dental hygiene, it’s very helpful when you don’t have a toothbrush on hand.